markpickering1/diversity_resilience_analysis/diversity_resilience_analysis/resilience_analysis/README.md

 To start the analysis from scratch, first ensure that the links match the downloaded input data (see resilience_data_collection/ or Detailed script descriptions: 1_create_df/ for the required format).
 These global links can be configured in 0_main/ and the local links to the datasets can be set in in  1_create_df/input/input_createDf_fromInput.R (see description below).
 The analysis is started (via the conversion of the required input data to a common format) by running 1_create_df/1_createDf_fromInput.R .
 Subsequent scripts are run numerically (1, 2, ...) where required.
 If the required data is already harmonised/formatted it is possible to start from one of the subsequent scripts (see detailed script descriptions below).

+An example 'combined dataframe' of various input data is provided via the path: resilience_data_collection/data_processing/version_1/4_selections/df_all.RData This dataset differs slightly from that used in the corresponding paper,  for example it uses the public versions of the forest structural diversity metrics from here: https://figshare.com/s/daa9b652c12beb42e518 which do not contain uncertainties and provide an machine learning based extrapolation of data points to a larger area of coverage than the raw GEDI data used in the analysis.
+However it is intended to enable the user to jump straight to analysing/plotting example data in:
+2_analysis/ & 3_create_figures/

 ## Detailed script descriptions: 0_main/